Insider Career Guides

 Let's establish the ground reality of tech hiring right now: A referral does not guarantee an interview, a job offer, or even a response from the company.

-If you are paying for referral support through a verified marketplace, you are paying for a highly specific service: getting your resume out of the automated rejection pile and onto the desk of a human recruiter.
+If you are paying for application routing support through a verified marketplace, you are paying for a highly specific service: getting your resume out of the automated rejection pile and onto the desk of a human recruiter.

 Think of a referral as a VIP pass at a crowded nightclub.
 The standard applicants are standing in a line wrapped around the block, waiting for a bouncer (the ATS algorithm) to randomly let a few people in.
 Your referral allows you to walk straight to the front of the line and hand your ID directly to the manager.

 However, you still have to pass the dress code.
 The manager still has to look at your profile and decide if you are what they are looking for tonight.
-Read our referral policy for the exact scope of what referral support includes.
+Read our referral policy for the exact scope of what application routing support includes.

 Step-by-Step: The Internal Referral Process